Oklahoma City, OK (OKC)

 Located on land that had been allocated to the Santa Fe during the 1890 platting of the city, the current depot is the third on the site.
 The original structure was replaced by a more prominent stone building with a tower in 1901.
-After this second depot closed in 1932 in preparation for demolition, passenger facilities were temporarily placed in train cars before moved into part of the new express building upon its completion.
-The new depot was actually one component of a larger $5 million effort to elevate the tracks in the growing downtown and thereby increase general safety through separation of rail and street traffic.
+After this second depot closed in 1932 so it could be torn down to make way for the current structure, passenger facilities were temporarily placed in train cars before being moved into part of the new express building upon its completion.
+The new depot was just one component of a larger $5 million effort to elevate the tracks in the growing downtown and thereby increase general safety through separation of rail and street traffic.

 One of the famous trains to serve the current depot was the Santa Fe’s Texas Chief (Chicago-Galveston), which Amtrak continued to run when it took over the nation’s intercity passenger rail network in 1971.
 Three years later, the service was renamed the Lone Star (Chicago-Dallas/Houston), and operated under that name until the train was discontinued on October 9, 1979.
 For the next 20 years, the state lacked passenger rail service; during this time, the building fell into disrepair.